 dyschromia: abnormal pigmentation of the skin

-eczema: also referred to as atopic dermatitis, eczema is a congenital inflammatory skin condition associated with dry, itchy skin.
+eczema: a congenital inflammatory skin condition associated with dry, itchy skin; also referred to as atopic dermatitis

-edema: swelling which occurs as a result of the accumulation of fluid in cells or the extracellular space
+edema: swelling which occurs as a result of the accumulation of fluid in cells or the space around them

-elasticity: a description of the quantity and quality of elastin fibers in the dermis, which in turn determines how well the skin is able to stretch and return to its initial shape
+elasticity: a description of the quality and quantity of elastin fibers in the dermis, which in tun determines how well the skin is able to stretch and return to its initial shape

 elastin: elastin is a protein that forms the main component of elastic fibers in the skin. it provides stretch, recoil, and elasticity.